|Page 1 of 2|

 The possibilities with roller shoes are many, only your imagination sets the limit.
 Are you a dancer, or do you just enjoy dancing, then you have to try out your dance moves with a pair of roller shoes.

 This has been seen in several talent shows where the contestants have used them in their dance routines.
 Also great artists like Usher have used Heelys in music videos and other performances.
 In his music video “U don’t have to call” from 2002, you see a crowded room with people dancing and suddenly Usher slides towards the camera.
-At first it just looks like a cool trick, but when you see the wheel in the heel, you realise that it’s not a move that can solely be performed by great dancers like Usher, but by anyone who just wants to spice up their dance choreography.
+At first it just looks like a cool trick, but when you see the wheel in the heel, you realize that it’s not a move that can solely be performed by great dancers like Usher, but by anyone who just wants to spice up their dance choreography.

 Since then, many dancers have also incorporated roller shoes in their choreography to create an extra wow effect.
 And since Heelys shoes combine the elements of a normal shoe and roller skates, you can easily make the transition from normal steps to rolling steps, thereby making it possible to use them in trendy choreographies with a twist.